Fit as a Mama Bear

 Though losing weight is a great goal and can slim your stomach slightly, it won’t heal diastasis recti.
 Diastasis is not weight-related but engagement-based.
 You need to retrain your body and abdominal muscles on how to breathe, move, and engage together.

-Can diastasis recti be corrected years later?
+Can you heal diastasis recti years later?

 More Fitness Tips For Busy Moms